vinceimbat/vinceimbat/content/thoughts/my purpose is to live deliberately.md

 "deepen my friendship with the geography of life" — I want to live a philosophical and contemplative life—to feel deeply curious and optimistic about it despite its inherent meaninglessness and chaotic nature.

-"the universe, others, and myself" — This is the outward-looking part of my purpose inspired by [[thoughts/free religion|free religion]].
+"the universe, others, and myself" — This is the outward-looking part of my purpose inspired by [[jiyu shukyo|jiyu shukyo]].
 As I see the freedom of the self that I possess, I too recognize my interdependence with other beings.

 "so that I may respond to what the present moment asks from me appropriately" — The purpose of philosophy and contemplation is to act better and appropriately.